 Summary: VA loans are a popular mortgage product in Washington State among military members, and for good reason.
 Read on to find out all the advantages that VA loans have to offer.

 More and more veterans and military members in Washington State are using VA loans to buy a house.
 And it’s easy to understand why.
 This program gives eligible borrowers the chance to buy a house with no down payment, while avoiding mortgage insurance at the same time.

 Additionally, mortgage rates are often lower for VA loans than conventional mortgages (on average).
 If you are a current military member or veteran in Washington State, and you’re thinking about buying a home, you owe it to yourself to look into the VA loan program.

 Big Benefits for Military Members and Veterans

-According to a report published this week by the Washington Post, more and more veterans and military members are turning to VA loans as a path to homeownership.
-Last year, approximately 740,000 VA loans were originated nationwide.
-That was a record number.
+More and more veterans and military members are turning to VA loans as a path to homeownership.
+Last year, VA and FHA loans (combined) accounted for 22% of all loans.